joelparkerhenderson/pgp-gpg-help/README.md

 ...then go to https://brew.sh/ and follow the instructions to install Homebrew.

-Ensure brew is up to date and working correctly:
+Ensure Xcode is installed, and brew is up to date and working correctly:

 ```
+xcode-select --install
 brew update
 brew upgrade
 brew cleanup